pygfx/pygfx/docs/shaders.rst

                 ...
                 var out = get_fragment_output(varyings.position.z, color);

-                // The write_pick templating variable is builtin too
+                // The builtin write_pick templating variable should be used
+                // to ensure picking info is only written in the appropriate render pass
                 $$ if write_pick
                 // 20 + 26 + 6 + 6 + 6 = 64
                 out.pick = (